mmuellerphoto/Caribou-Klipper/SPLASH_SCREEN/HOWTO.md

 Next is the cmdline.txt - here we change the output of the console.

 **WARNING: Editing cmdline.txt wrong will break your Raspberrys boot up.
-Always ensure that you have everything in ONE LINE!
+Always ensure that you have everything in ONE LINE!**

-- Nothing should be split up into two lines
+**- Nothing should be split up into two lines**

-- All parameters are split by 1 space!**
+**- All parameters are split by 1 space!**

 `sudo nano /boot/cmdline.txt`